 I get to hear a lot of live music, and to me, Dynaudio's speakers reproduce the special energy and presence of live music better than almost any other speakers I've heard.
 They also throw a beautifully focused soundstage, which is a top priority for me.
 With the Excite X18s paired with my SVS SB-2000 subwoofer, I'm enjoying the best sound I've ever heard in my home!”

 Great for music and movies

 Dynaudio speakers love music as much as you do, and their expressive, transparent sound quality suits every kind of music, soft or loud, acoustic or electric.
-They're as comfortable floating a solo voice dead center between the speakers as they are belting out rock or dance music.
+Those qualities also make for immersive home theater.
+They can reproduce extreme dynamic range, and they throw a big, seamless soundstage.

 The Excite series is one of Dynaudio's lowest-priced speaker lines, but it was developed using the same exhaustive measurements and listening tests the company relies on to develop its price-no-object designs.

 Although Dynaudio calls the Excite X18s "bookshelf" speakers, they will sound best placed on a pair of high-quality stands, and positioned at least a foot away from any walls.
 With 86 dB sensitivity and 4-ohm impedance, the X18s require a diet of high-current, high-quality amplification.
 The X18s have more low-end punch than the smaller Excite X14s, but for truly full-range sound, we still recommend adding a high-quality subwoofer.